palistra/devops-demolabs/Lab-4-PagerDuty.md

   ![WebIDEPush](screenshots/WebIDEPush.jpg)
   7. Click **Commit** to put the changes in the local master branch.
   8. Put these changes in the origin/master branch and click **Push**.
 Your changes are automatically built and deployed in the pipeline.
-  9. Return to devops-toolchain-lab  toolchain's Tool Integrations page and click the pipeline tile for the orders-api microservice to watch the stages run in response to your commit.
-(You may have to manually start the Build if it does not start automatically)
+  9. Return to devops-toolchain-lab toolchain's Tool Integrations page and click the pipeline tile for the orders-api microservice to watch the stages run in response to your commit (you may have to manually start the Build if it does not start automatically).
-  10. The Deploy failed.
+  10. The Deploy fails.

   ![WebIDEDeployFailed](screenshots/WebIDEDeployFailed.jpg)
   11. The PagerDuty console (https://ibmdevopslab.pagerduty.com/incidents) shows the incident: